What type of instant film do I need? It's harder than you think!

 If you're asking, "What type of instant film do I need?" then you're not alone!
 There are so many kinds of instant cameras, and so many kinds of films for them, that making sure you get the right one isn't as easy as it might seem.

-And it's not just the instant cameras that use film; some of the best portable printers, such as the Polaroid Lab and Instax Mini Link, also employ the same photochemical process as instant cameras – so choosing the right instant film is, in effect, like choosing the right kind of printer paper.
+And it's not just the best instant cameras that use film; some of the best portable printers (such as the Polaroid Lab and Instax Square Link) also use instant film – so choosing the right one is, in effect, like choosing the right kind of printer paper.

-There are different sizes of instant film, too, with Fujifilm producing Mini, Square and Wide film, and Polaroid producing standard and miniature (Go) film.
-Not all film is color, either, as black-and-white film is also available.
+There are different sizes of instant film, too, with Fujifilm producing Mini, Square and Wide film, and Polaroid producing standard, miniature and 8x10 film.
+Check out the different instant camera film sizes to see which one best suits your needs.

 So then, to help you navigate this potential minefield, here's a look at which instant films are suitable for which instant cameras…